-After 20 years in composites manufacturing, Erickson struck a deal with co-founder and CEO Jim Gormican to launch Rock West in 2009 from the remnants of a shuttered composites operation in the Salt Lake Valley.
+After 20 years in composites manufacturing, Erickson struck a deal with co-founder and CEO Jim Gormican to launch Rock West Composites from the remnants of a shuttered composites operation in the Salt Lake Valley in 2009.
 "We ended up partnering together," says Erickson.
 "He's in San Diego and I'm in Salt Lake City."

 The goal: lifting the mystique from carbon fiber and other composite materials and bringing them to new industries largely through e-commerce.
 "I had this vision of bringing composite materials to the Internet, and making what was previously mysterious aerospace, rocket-science kind of stuff," says Erickson.
 "It's really not that complicated.
 The more we share with people, the more we make access easy for people, the more customers we're going to generate long-term."